-This district, 7th largest in terms of personnel, prosecutes more cases against more defendants than any other USAO nationwide, representing 43 counties and 8.3 million people and covering 44,000 square miles.
+This district, 7th largest in terms of personnel, typically prosecutes more cases against more defendants than most other USAOs nationwide, representing 43 counties and 8.3 million people and covering 44,000 square miles.

 In 1845, Texas was admitted to the Union and the judicial district was formed in Galveston, covering the state.
 By 1902, the Southern Judicial District of Texas was created w/courts in Galveston, Laredo, Brownsville and Houston.
 To learn more about the history of the District, go to History.

 The Southern District of Texas currently comprises seven U.S. District Court divisions with federal district courts in Houston, Galveston, Victoria, Corpus Christi, Brownsville, McAllen and Laredo.
 The United States Attorney's office, headquartered in Houston, has five additional branch offices in Corpus Christi, Brownsville, McAllen, Laredo and Victoria to staff all seven divisions.

 Known as “Space City,” Houston was the first word spoken from the moon.
 Home to more than two million people within an area covering 600 square miles, the city of Houston is the fourth largest in the United States and a major hub of transportation.
 It has two major airports and is the second busiest port in America.
 With more than 90 languages spoken here, Houston is truly an intercultural city with one of the youngest populations in the nation, partly due to an influx of immigrants into Texas.
 An estimated 400,000 illegal immigrants reside in Houston.